 Government and Public Policy

-Governments use aggregated data to analyze population trends, monitor economic performance, and develop policies that address societal needs.
+Governments use data aggregation to analyze population trends, allocate resources, and develop policies that address societal needs.

 While data aggregation offers numerous benefits, it’s not without its challenges.
 Some common issues include: